 You also need to edit Template contents in Word desktop if you will be copying and pasting Merge Fields from a pre-prepared document or from the downloaded FYI Merge Fields.docx document (refer to Including Merge Fields in Word Templates and Stationery).

-Download the FYI Merge Fields.docx for a list of Merge Fields that you can copy and paste into your Templates and Stationery (see the Note: below if you are using Chrome as your browser).
+Click Download the FYI Merge Fields.docxfor a list of Merge Fields that you can copy and paste into your Templates and Stationery (see the Note: below if you are using Chrome as your browser).

 Step 3 - Set the Template Status and, if required, the AutoFile Defaults

 When you close the document in Office, the drawer for the Template displays.
 Initially the Status of the Template is set to "Draft" so if you want to set this as "Active" you do this in the Filing section of the drawer.

 - Initially the Status of the Template is set to "Draft".

 State - Select the State as "Active", "Draft" or "Archived".
 A template will only be available for selection if it has a state of "Active".

 To set this to "Active", in the Filing section, change the Status.